AbdallaAlhag/file-upload-platform/README.md

     - filePenguin: aaa, aaa
     - nolesdrive: aaa, aaa@aaa,aaa
 # todo:
-    -> Add a button to log in as guest
-        -> Should seed default files if it's first time logging in, Guest account will always reset when logged out.
     -> fix media query
     -> step by step intro
     -> look into cloud storage supabase for storage